Delta College Nursing FAQ's

 What type of CPR is required for Delta’s nursing clinicals?

-We recommend CPR for the HealthCare Provider or CPR for the Professional Rescuer.
+CPR for the HealthCare Provider or CPR for the Professional Rescuer is required.
 CPR must include adult, child and infant CPR to qualify.

 Are there time constraints on prerequisite courses I have already completed?